smcclab/smc-course/_workshops/10-topologies.md

 ### Code

-- most of you guys must have tried Gabber for a live collaborative music performance and know the joy and pain :)
+- most of you folks must have tried Gabber for a live collaborative music performance and know the joy and pain :)

 - alternatively, manually sharing code through a chat window (which is displayed to the audience) can be fine (great, even!) but